Skip to main content

 Workflow Control Plane (WCP)

 WCP adds governance checkpoints to workflows run by external orchestrators.
-Instead of modifying your orchestrator's code, you add gate checks before each step executes.
-AxonFlow evaluates policies and returns allow, block, or require_approval.
+Instead of replacing your orchestration stack, you add gate checks before each step executes.
+AxonFlow evaluates policies and returns allow, block, or require_approval, while your orchestrator stays in control of the actual work.

 Key capabilities: